chrisniiemperor/Jinwoo-Mini-Bot/Readme.md

 JinwooBot!H4....
 ```

-Copy that full string and paste it into `config.js`:
+Copy that full string and paste it into `.env`:

 ```js
 sessionID: 'JinwooBot!H4.....'